Skip to Content

 Bone Infections

-One of the most common resistant wounds in bones is osteomyelitis, which is a bacterial or fungal infection within the bone tissue.
-Those with weakened immune systems, circulatory issues, puncture wounds, or recent surgeries are at higher risk.
-Treatment depends on the type of osteomyelitis you’ve contracted.
+Osteomyelitis is one of the most common resistant wounds in bones.
+This bacterial or fungal infection occurs within the bone tissue and mainly affects those with weakened immune systems, circulatory issues, or puncture wounds.
+Patients recovering from a recent surgery are also at higher risk.
+Treatment depends on the type of osteomyelitis you've contracted.

 doctor-icon-red